IntersectMBO/plutus/doc/marlowe/tutorials/marlowe-data.rst

 the notion of ownership of a contract role, and make it tradable.
 So you can sell your loan or buy a share of a role in some contract.

-Slot numbers and amounts of money are treated in a similar way: with the same show/overload approach as used above, they will appear in contracts  numbers:
+Slot numbers and amounts of money are treated in a similar way; with the same show/overload approach as used above, they will appear in contracts as numbers:

 .. code:: haskell